aeczuniga/MSSCA_karimi_assignments/README.md

 The **first assignment** was building a creating an account and deploying a webpage.
 Viewable by selecting [aeczuniga.github.io (assignment I)](https://aeczuniga.github.io/)

 The **second assignment** discusses how the first assignment was created and includes a webpage (subpage) within the main webpage.
+Viewable by selecting [aeczuniga.github.io (assignment II)](https://aeczuniga.github.io/subpage_1/)